atishn/voice_assitant/README.md

 * 'Amazon echo but for a lab setting'

 npm install
-brew install ffmpeg youtube-dl

-npm install castnow -g

 Make sure to setup
 gkey.json
-config.json with Wolfram API Key.
+config.json with Wolfram API Key and YouTubeAPI.

 npm start